Patteerrik/Athletic-Club/README.md

 ## Bugs and fixes

 * Changes were made in the middle of the project on the navigation bar names so they do not match the .html files names.
 To adress this it is annotated and structured clearly in css for clarity
-* The screen size above 2270px didnt´t look centered fo some reason.
+* The screen size above 2270px didnt´t look centered for some reason.
 To fix that I added another @media query with min-width 2270px and up

 ## Credits